murugapl/manage-vaccinations-in-schools-guidance/app/guide/consent-responses.md

 5. If you believe it is a match, click **Link response with record**.
 6. If you cannot find a match, you can go back to the **Responses** page and click **Create record** to create a new child record.

-## Sending ad-hoc reminders

-1. From the **Check consent responses** page, go into the **No response** tab
-2. Go to into a child record by clicking on their name
-3. Make sure a reminder hasn’t been sent recently (Mavis will tell you if one has)
-4. Click on **Send reminder**

-Note that it’s not currently possible to send ad-hoc reminders in bulk.

 ## Recording verbal consent from a parent before a session starts

 1. From the **Check consent responses** page, go into the **No response** tab.